galcerte/masters/README.md

 ## Compiling
 In order to compile the thesis' PDF, it's necessary to come up with the various figures shown in it.
-So, first execute `thesis.py`,
+So, first execute `thesis.py` (these commands are for Linux/BSD/Mac systems, but it's trivial to do the same on Windows)

 ```
+$ cd masters
 $ chmod +x thesis.py
 $ ./thesis.py
 ```

 then compile the LaTeX to a PDF.
-I used LuaLaTeX since I make heavy use of TikZ-Feynman, and this package is mostly written in Lua.
+You need to use LuaLaTeX in order to do this, since I made heavy use of [TikZ-Feynman](https://jpellis.me/projects/tikz-feynman/), and this package is mostly written in Lua.
 To include the bibliography, I used Biber, so whenever I'd compile the thesis, I'd execute this,

 ```
 $ lualatex Memoria.tex